mooseyscountrygarden.com » Rose Garden » Modern Shrub Roses« Lavender Lassie | Old Master »

 Nancy Steen was a New Zealand rosarian, and this rose is named after her.
 It's one of the few roses I brought here from my last garden, specifically because of the New Zealand rose connection.

 The flowers are usually described as blush pink, though people's blushes are never as subtle as this rose.
-The last flowers bloom well into autumn, and are quite a bit darker in colour.
+The last flowers bloom well into autumn, and can be quite a bit darker in colour.

 A Lover of Old Fashioned Roses